Summary of Fishing Regulations

 It is illegal to sell any freshwater fish species except under commercial permits as prescribed in the Fish and Game Code.
 Artificially-propagated trout, if properly tagged, may be sold for food purposes.

 A permit is required to stock fish or fish eggs into any waters of the state, public or private, at any time.
 An application may be obtained by contacting the Bureau of Freshwater Fisheries (north/central) 908-236-2118; (south) 609-259-6964.
-It is ILLEGAL to stock carp or koi into any such waters.
-No trout may be stocked within the PEQUEST RIVER DRAINAGE except by the Pequest Trout Hatchery.
-See Highlights of Regulation Changes and the article on Fish Stocking Permits beginning.
+It is ILLEGAL to stock carp or koi into any waters.
+No trout may be used as bait or stocked within the PEQUEST RIVER DRAINAGE except by the Pequest Trout Hatchery.

 No person may tag or mark and then release a fish without first obtaining a fish stocking permit or by special permit issued by Fish and Wildlife.
 Contact the Bureau of Freshwater Fisheries (north/central) 908-236-2118; (south) 609-259-6964 for application information.